AmeriCorpsWhat is AmeriCorps?

 • Depending on the program, you may receive housing

-• Depending on the program, you may receive health insurance You can learn additional Americorps program details here.
+• Depending on the program, you may receive health insurance Find additional Americorps program details.

 Peace CorpsWhat is Peace Corps?
 “As the preeminent international service organization of the United States, the Peace Corps sends Americans abroad to tackle the most pressing needs of people around the world.
 Peace Corps Volunteers work at the grassroots level toward sustainable change that lives on long after their service—at the same time becoming global citizens and serving their country.
 When they return home, Volunteers bring their knowledge and experiences—and a global outlook—that enriches the lives of those around them.” –Peace Corps Mission Statement What do you do with Peace Corps? • Volunteers travel to a foreign country and focus on one specific volunteer area, determined by the needs of the host country and by the qualifying skills of the volunteer.